Probate and Will Disputes Sydney

 Frequently Asked Questions About Probate and Will Disputes Sydney

 A will dispute arises when concerns exist about fairness, validity, influence, or unclear instructions within a deceased estate.
-These issues may involve family provision, executor performance, or validity challenges requiring legal analysis to determine whether the will reflects genuine intentions under NSW law.
+These issues may involve family provision claims, executor performance, or validity challenges requiring legal analysis to determine whether the will reflects genuine intentions under NSW law.

-Eligible persons under NSW law include spouses, de facto partners, children, dependants, and individuals in close personal relationships with the deceased.
-These individuals may pursue claims for further provision where their needs were overlooked or inadequately addressed under the will.
+Eligible persons under NSW law include a spouse, de facto partner, child, former spouse, dependant grandchild, former dependant member of the deceased’s household, and an individual in a close personal relationship with the deceased at the time of their death.
+These individuals may pursue a claim for adequate provision (in the form of provision or further provision from the estate) where their needs were overlooked or inadequately addressed under the will.

 Yes.
-You can challenge validity before probate is granted if concerns arise involving influence, instructions, or capacity.
-Early action can pause administration while issues are investigated to determine whether the will should proceed through probate.
+You can challenge validity before probate is granted if concerns arise involving formal validity, a lack of testamentary capacity, undue influence, suspicious circumstances or fraud.
+Early action (which may include lodging a probate caveat) can prevent the court from granting probate for a particular will, while issues are investigated to determine whether the will should proceed through probate.

-Executors defend contests by reviewing allegations, gathering evidence, preparing responses, managing deadlines, and presenting the estate’s position clearly.
+Executors defend will contests by reviewing the claim and evidence provided, considering the strength of the claim, gathering evidence, preparing strategic responses, managing deadlines, and presenting the estate’s position clearly.
 Legal guidance helps ensure administration continues properly while addressing concerns raised by beneficiaries or claimants.

 Disagreements between siblings may involve fairness concerns, unclear provisions, or differing expectations.
-Legal advice helps clarify rights, determine whether concerns justify further action, and guide discussions or negotiations aimed at resolving conflict respectfully.
+Legal advice helps clarify rights, determine whether concerns justify further action, and guide discussions or negotiations aimed at resolving conflict efficiently.

 Yes.
-A will may be declared invalid if issues exist involving capacity, undue influence, improper execution, or suspicious circumstances.
-Legal review is necessary to determine whether the document reflects genuine wishes or requires correction under NSW law.
+A will may be declared invalid if issues exist involving improper execution, testamentary capacity, undue influence, suspicious circumstances or fraud.
+Legal review and further enquiries may be necessary to determine whether the document reflects the genuine wishes of the testator and complies with NSW law.

-If the deceased lacked capacity when signing the will, the document may be challenged.
-Capacity issues often involve dementia, illness, confusion, or cognitive impairment affecting understanding of decisions, requiring a legal assessment to determine validity.
+If the deceased lacked capacity when signing the will (referred to as testamentary capacity), the document may be challenged.
+Capacity issues often involve dementia, illness, confusion, or cognitive impairment affecting understanding of decisions, and may require a legal assessment to determine validity.

 Yes.
 Mediation often helps resolve disputes without court by facilitating constructive discussions, exploring settlement options, and reducing stress for families.
 It can be particularly effective in matters involving fairness concerns or unclear expectations.

 Costs depend on complexity, evidence requirements, legal issues involved, and whether the matter resolves at negotiation, mediation, or court.
-Some disputes may qualify for conditional fee arrangements depending on specific circumstances.
+Some disputes may qualify for a “no win, no fee” (conditional fee) arrangement depending on specific circumstances.

 Timeframes vary depending on complexity, cooperation between parties, evidence requirements, and whether litigation becomes necessary.
 Matters may resolve in months during negotiation or mediation, while court proceedings usually take longer.